Kempton Winter Festival Boxing Day Meeting + 27th December 2018 – Featuring King George VI Chase

 Next up it’s another grade 1 race to whet the appetite before the big one.
 The Christmas Hurdle is a 2 miler with a £100,000 prize fund for 4-year old’s and over.
 The 8 fence run is also the 2nd leg of the Triple Crown of Hurdling.

 The King George VI Chase goes off at ten past 3 in the afternoon, perfect timing for after lunch.
-The 3-mile race with 18 jumps carries a prize purse of over £200,000 this year with around £115k for the winner.
+The 3-mile race with 18 jumps carries a prize purse of over £220,000 this year with around £130k for the winner.
 The race has been won by some of the world’s most famous names, including Kauto Star (5 times) and Desert Orchid (4 times), it is a must win for any future legend.
 The race with a field of about 10 horses is open to 4yo’s and over.
-Cue Card won the race last time around but with Willie Mullin’s favourite Vautour in second, both are in the mix again this year and it’s a close call between them.
+Thistlecrack won the race last time around in 2016 and is in the mix again this year, along with Might Bite, Bristol De Mai and Fox Norton, perhaps even Douvan.
 Read more about the history of this race further down the page.

 Boxing Day at Kempton is finished off with a nice 2-and-a-half-mile handicap.
 This 15+ field race is open to younger three year old’s and over and is a great one to pick an outsider each way with your winnings from the big races before.